10 “Must Know” Newborn Photography Tips!

 3. Prepare Your Client

 The #1 way to ensure a successful newborn session is to make sure your client knows what to expect and how to best prepare for the session.
 I send my prep tips a few days before our session to get mommy and daddy prepared.
-In fact, go right here to get a free copy of my email templates and see exactly what I send and when I send to help get my clients prepared for their session.
+In fact, in our newborn workshop includes the email templates that I send & has a full chapter dedicated to adequate preparation before the session.
 Many moms choose to feed while I unpack and setup.
 I have them feed the baby in only a diaper and a loose swaddle blanket so we don’t have to bother the baby with undressing them.
 I also let them know what I’ll be bringing, the approximate length of the session, to expect messes and frequent feedings, and to warm the house, even though I will be bringing a heater.

 4. Let the Baby Inspire You